posted on Wednesday, August 03, 2022.

 - Presumed contacts who meet one of the following criteria:

-- People who know that a sexual partner in the past 14 days was diagnosed with monkeypox,
+- People who know that a sexual partner in the past 14 days was diagnosed with mpox,

-- People who attended an event or venue where there was known monkeypox exposure, OR
+- People who attended an event or venue where there was known mpox exposure, OR

 - Gay men, bisexual men, trans men and women, any men who have sex with men, and gender non-conforming/non-binary individuals who have had multiple sexual partners in the last 14 days.